pratimugale/TETRIS-QAOA-GPT/Readme.md

 # Q3SAT-GPT

 This repo contains code for Q3SAT-GPT.
 It built on top of a fork of the original QAOA-GPT repo: [QAOA-GPT](https://github.com/IlyaTyagin/ADAPT-GPT).
+Please note that some code is still being added - from discrete sources and put all together in this repo.
+It will be added as soon as possible.
+Thank you.

 ## Quick Start Guide